Spill-The-Tea/Nem/README.md

 - Threads:          Maximum number of threads (cores) used (default 1)
 - Ponder:           When set to true, engine will continue analysis while waiting for opponent's move (default false)
 - Contempt:         Score (in centipawns) for accepting draws.
 If Contempt > 0 then the engine will avoid draws (default 0)
 - BookFile:         Polyglot book file the engine shall use (default "book.bin").
-Nemorino doesn't has an own book so far
+Nemorino doesn't have an own book so far
 - OwnBook:          Use Polyglot book, specified by book file (default false)
 - SyzygyPath:       Path(es) to directories Syzygy tablebase files can be found.
 Seperate multiple directories by ';' on windows and by ':' on linux
 - SyzygyProbeDepth: Limits the depth where Syzygy tables are probed during the search (default 0).